hemanishah00/Segmentation/readme.md

 3. If you want to upload the mask, you can click on the Upload the mask checkbox, and upload the mask.
 You will be able to see the actual image and the segmented mask side by side on the app, once you upload it.
 ![alt text](images/mask.png)

     Also provide the legend, you will be able to select from the categories the model you are using for segmentation provides with respect to the colors detected from the mask.
-Xlick on select colors once done.
+Click on select colors once done.
 ![alt text](images/colors.png)

 4. Click the "Run Segmentation" button to perform segmentation.
 You should see results like: